| What is a penalty notice? |

 |

 Yes.
-To dispute a penalty notice, complete the online form and tell us why you think the penalty is invalid, why any fees should be cancelled or reduced, and/or why you need more time to pay the penalty notice.
+To dispute a Penalty Notice, complete the online form and tell us why you think the penalty is invalid, why any fees should be cancelled or reduced, and/or why you need more time to pay the Penalty Notice.
 You will have the opportunity to provide evidence such as photographs to support your claims.

-Note: Disputed penalty notices for parking penalties are subject to an automatic $10 MTO search fee upon request of review.
+Note: Disputed Penalty Notices for parking penalties are subject to an automatic $10 MTO search fee upon request of review.
 This additional fee will be applied to your administrative penalty and is due 15 days following the delivery of the screen decision.

 |